m-queszel/Dotfiles/README.md

-# My dotfiles for dwm, dwmblocks-async, and (eventually) nvim
+# My dotfiles for dwm, dwmblocks-async, st, and (eventually) nvim
 ---
 These configuration files are by no means tidy, but they work.
 The primary purpose of this repository is to serve as a save point in case I break everything and need to go back.

-# Patches applied:
+# Patches applied to dwm:
 ---
 - statuscmd
 - alpha
 - attachaside
 - vanitygaps

+# Patches applied to st:
+---
+- alpha
+- undercurl
+- charoffsets

 # Installation: